Clergy Housing Allowance

-- See the most up-to-date Tax Guide for Episcopal Ministers for an example of vestry resolutions.
+- See the most up-to-date Clergy Tax Return Preparation Guide for an example of vestry resolutions.

 You can only claim one residence for the housing allowance.
 The residence you claim is dependent on how long the interim assignment lasts.

-If the interim position is for an indefinite period or lasts for more than one year (even one day longer), the interim residence will be considered the primary residence for tax purposes from the first day in the position.
+- If the interim position is expected to last for more than one year (even one day longer), the interim residence will be considered the primary residence for tax purposes from the first day in the position.

-- — The housing allowance will then be based solely on housing costs at the new location and “out of town” living expenses will not be eligible for tax-free reimbursement.
+- The housing allowance will then be based solely on housing costs at the new location and “out-of-town” living expenses will not be eligible for business expense reimbursement.

 Is the housing allowance excluded from SECA tax?

 No, the value of the clergy housing allowance is not excluded from SECA tax.